Pericardial involvement in systemic autoimmune diseases

 Systemic inflammatory diseases may affect the pericardium (pericarditis and pericardial effusion), myocardium (myocarditis, cardiomyopathy, rhythm and conduction disturbances, heart failure), coronary arteries (acute coronary syndromes, ischemic heart disease), endocardium (valvular disease, thrombi), and major vessels (aneurysm formation, arterial and venous thrombosis) [1,2].
 On rare occasions, pericardial effusion and/or pericarditis may be the first clues of a systemic inflammatory disease or a manifestation of a known systemic disease.
 In these cases, pericardial involvement generally reflects the activity of the systemic disease.

 This topic will focus on the pericardial complications of systemic autoimmune diseases.
 A detailed discussion of non-pericardial cardiac manifestations of systemic autoimmune diseases is presented separately.
-(See "Non-coronary cardiac manifestations of systemic lupus erythematosus in adults" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis", section on 'Cardiac disease' and "Cardiac sarcoidosis".)
+(See "Non-coronary cardiac manifestations of systemic lupus erythematosus in adults" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis", section on 'Cardiac disease' and "Clinical manifestations and diagnosis of cardiac sarcoidosis".)

 CLINICAL PRESENTATION, DIAGNOSIS, AND TREATMENT